bozsahin/ceng444/project-material/project1/README.md

 <li>Each project is individual, and meant to be original effort.
 Sorry we cannot accept group projects.

-<li> Language spec is same for both projects, which is XPLN in the higher directory.
+<li> Language spec is same for both projects, which is XPLN in the upper directory.

 <li>Your LL parser should take an XPLN program as input, print the parse tree in Lisp format if it is well-formed (using -tree option, rather than -gui).